Events cover a range of fields including fundraising dinners, sports events and school reunions, in addition to professional and academic conferences.

 This is London has suggested that areas surrounding Trafalgar Square, Hyde Park and Victoria Station could be shut down, in addition to the local roads in and around Westminster.

-Meeting venues around the world are set to benefit from a ‘positive change’ in the coming year, Meeting Professionals International’s (MPI) FutureWatch 2011 study has found.
+Meeting venues in London and around the world are set to benefit from a ‘positive change’ in the coming year, Meeting Professionals International’s (MPI) FutureWatch 2011 study has found.

 The report, which is published today includes insight from more than 450 industry professionals in 20 different countries.
 The document indicates that the volume of meetings, the number of attendees and the overall spend will see moderate increases during 2011.
 The report projects an 8 per cent increase in the number of meetings planned, which will boost bookings at conference centres, it is thought there will be a 5 per cent increase in the average spend.